sireum/v3/readme.md

 --------

-Since Sireum uses Java 8 and IntelliJ might not run on some Oracle JDK 8 versions, Jetbrains provided a custom build for IntelliJ that includes a custom OpenJDK 8 build (this also makes it unnecessary to install system-wide JDK such as Apple Java 6 in OS X):
+Since Sireum uses Java 8 and IntelliJ might not run on some Oracle JDK 8 versions, JetBrains provided a custom build for IntelliJ that includes a custom OpenJDK 8 build (this also makes it unnecessary to install system-wide JDK such as Apple Java 6 in OS X):

 * Ultimate Edition: http://download.jetbrains.com/idea/ideaIU-15.0.2-custom-jdk-bundled.dmg